-Your mobility device may be fitted with one of several different user inputs.
-For information on the different functions and how to operate a particular user input, refer to its corresponding user manual (enclosed).
+Your mobility device may be fitted with one of several different remotes.
+For information on the different functions and how to operate a particular remote, refer to its corresponding user manual (enclosed).

-3.7 The Lifter
+3.3 The Lifter

 The electric lifter is operated from the remote.
-Refer to the remote manual for more information
+Refer to the remote manual for more information.